shashi278/deploy-python-pkg/README.md

       - name: Deploy to PyPI
               uses: ./
               with:
-                TOKEN: "Your PyPI password or token"
+                TOKEN: "Your PyPI password or API Token"
 ```